nicopace/meshtastic-map/README.md

 This will:

+- start the mqtt server.
 - Start a MariaDB database server.
 - Run the database migrations.
 - Start the MQTT collector.
 - Start the Map UI.
 - Expose the map on port 8080.

+## Mosquitto user management

+The user database is located in mosquitto/passwd file.
+They need to be added one per line in plane text as "user:password" strings.
+Once you've added a new user, you need to encrypt the password by running `docker exec mosquitto mosquitto_passwd -U /etc/mosquitto/passwd` command.

 ## Contributing